sfallmann/conf-central/README.md

 ### Session Wishlist

-Wishlists are a repeated key property of Profile objects containing a list of session keys.
+Wishlists are a repeated key property of Profile containing a list of session keys.

 - `addSessionToWishlist()`